evansims/uximage/README.md

 ### Lazy Loading
 This library automatically unload lazy loaded images after the viewport is scrolled past a threshold.
 This is done to conserve memory on mobile devices and provide better page performance on sites that implemented "infinite scrolling" techniques.

-## Fallbacks

-Personally, I'd rather my images not be indexed by spiders, but if you're worried about this you could include a copy of your image wrapped in ```<noscript>``` tags inside your uxImage elements.
-They won't be visible to users with JavaScript enabled, but spiders will gobbled it up.